 Here are your options to pay for public transportation in NYC as a short-term tourist:

-• Single-fare ticket / Pay-per-ride ($2.75 per ride) – A subway ride in NYC costs $2.75 per ride, which I think is quite pricey.
-That’s why when my 7-day pass ran out, I mostly walked on foot in NYC unless I was going somewhere far that was worthwhile for a subway ride.
-You can simply tap any contactless credit card you have at the turnstile, or purchase a ticket at a ticket vending machine in any subway station.
+- Single-fare ticket / Pay-per-ride ($2.90 per ride) – A subway ride in NYC costs $2.90 per ride regardless of distance, which I think is quite pricey.
+That’s why when my 7-day pass ran out, I mostly walked on foot unless I was going somewhere far that was worthwhile for a subway ride.
+You can simply tap any contactless credit card at the turnstile, or purchase a ticket at a ticket vending machine in any subway station.

 Unlimited MetroCard vs OMNY: Which one should I use for taking the subway in NYC?